A recent report by The Courier Mail has coined the ‘Super Mum Complex’, an alarming alcohol trend in Australia’s middle aged women.

 “Anywhere from two standard drinks or more on a regular basis (more than twice a week) is likely to be verging on problematic alcohol consumption,” Dr Rowan explains.
 “It’s important that women are aware of how wine o’clock may be more worrying than they think.”

 “It is integral that a medical professional is involved in the recovery process,” he advises.
 “However, you also need to address your dependency from a psychological, physical and nutritional perspective.”

-“Regular and/or excessive alcohol consumption wreaks havoc on the gut microbiome,” teaches Lisa Cutforth, a nutritionist at The Banyans Health and Wellness.
+“Regular and/or excessive alcohol consumption wreaks havoc on the gut microbiome,” teaches Lisa Cutforth, Clinical Nutritionist.
 “This can lead to a number of side-effects, such as nutrient deficiencies, malabsorption, tiredness and low mood,” she says.
 Correcting these issues can be a crucial step in restoring your body and mind towards better mental and physical health.
 “This can play a big part in breaking the cycle of alcohol use, and encourage you towards a happier, healthier life.”